AlexMFV/Arkasquash/README.md

 - To play the game, run `main.py` from the "*scripts*" folder.

+### Classification
+- The game got 1st place in the competition 🏆

 ### Competition Rules
 - Individual Competition.
 - Use **only** Python 3 standard libraries and `graphics.py`